uklance/gradle-java-monkey-patch/README.md

 # gradle-java-monkey-patch

-Create a monkey patch jar by combining class and resources from a target dependency with resources and classes in the project.
+Create a monkey patch jar by combining classes and resources from a target dependency (jar) with classes and resources from the project.
+The project will inherit the transitive dependencies from the target so it's a drop-in replacement for the target jar.

 ## Usage: